-The University of Colorado School of Medicine is holding our Department of Medicine (DOM) Research Day on November 22, 2013 (Friday), with the theme “Breakthroughs Across Divisions”.
-This projected annual event aims not only to showcase our diverse and exciting achievements in both basic and translational research the past year, but also to encourage lively discussions and multidisciplinary collaborations across diverse fields of medicine.
+The University of Colorado Department of Medicine held its fourth annual Research Day on Friday, October 14, 2016.
+This annual event is designed to showcase our diverse and exciting achievements in both basic and translational research, and to encourage lively discussions and multidisciplinary collaborations across diverse fields of medicine.
 It is inevitable that patient care informs basic, clinical and epidemiological research and vice versa, and we hope to stimulate this critical exchange through this forum.

-Sean Colgan, PhD, Vice Chair for Research, Department of Medicine
+Craig Jordan, PhD, Vice Chair for Basic Research, Department of Medicine

 Steven Bradley, MD, MPH, 2015 Outstanding Early Career Scholar (Cardiology)

 Daniel Pollyea, MD, MS, 2015 Outstanding Early Career Scholar (Hematology)